Caiheng111/rails-marketplace/README.md

   * ***Target audience***

-    *  Organizations or Communities who need raise money for local people.
+    * Organizations or Communities who need to raise money for local people.
-    *  Donor who are happy to donate a liite money to spme commmunities which need help.
+    * Donor who are happy to donate a little money to the commmunities which need help.
     * Volunteer who are happy to join a project to offer help.

   * ***Tech stack***